SeanAndrie/bukoshell/README.md

 - **Redirections**: `<`, `>`, `>>`, `<<` (heredoc with delimiter expansion control)
 - **Signal handling**: `SIGINT` (Ctrl+C), `SIGQUIT` (Ctrl+\) — parent ignores, children behave like Bash
 - **Robust error handling** and exit codes (126, 127, syntax errors)
-- **Memory safety**: No leaks, no undefined behavior — Valgrind clean

 ### Bonus Features (as per 42 subject)
 These are **optional** and **not required** for the base project: